sepandhaghighi/mytimer/README.md

 ### Set on

+⚠️ Local time

 In this mode, the timer sets on the given time.
-For example, here you set a timer for `15:05`.
+For example, here we set a timer for `15:05`.

 ```console
 mytimer --hour=15 --minute=5 --set-on